 Depersonalization and Derealization - Symptoms of Severe Anxiety

 Questioning of our very selves, our reality and our place in the world can become persistent.
-It is not uncommon to begin to suffer from the states of depersonalization and/or derealization which can be very alarming.
+It is not uncommon to begin to suffer from a state of depersonalization and/or derealization, which can be very alarming.
 These perceptual distortions can most certainly be a direct result from prolonged stress, anxiety and depression.

 What is Depersonalization and Derealization?